-The policy was approved by the ESMO Executive Board on 24 September 2011 and came into effect on 1 January 2012 (revised end of 2015).
-It was developed and will be supervised by the ESMO Audit Committee.
+The policy was last updated and approved by the ESMO Executive Board on 3 December 2020.
+It was developed and will be supervised by the ESMO Compliance Committee.

 Objectives of the Policy

-- The persons covered by the policy are asked to carefully read the policy, complete the online form and update it at least once a year.
-The interests to be declared are specified below.
-If you are not sure what to declare, please contact the Chief Executive Officer (CEO) or the Financial Manager for confidential guidance.
+- The persons covered by the Policy are asked to carefully read the Policy, complete their Declaration on the new DOI Platform and in the case of High Responsibility roles, update it at least once a year.
+The interests to be declared are specified in the Policy.
+If you are not sure what to declare, please contact the Chair of the Compliance Committee for confidential guidance.

-- All completed online forms.
-Records will be saved in a centralised ESMO Declaration of Interests register and maintained for the period of the declarant’s ESMO officership and 2 years beyond.
+- All Disclosures will be stored in ESMO’s new Declaration of Interests platform and maintained for the period of the declarant’s ESMO Officership and not more than 5 years beyond.